-Ian is the Luciole matelot (French for deckhand) He assists Francisco in cruising the Nivernais Canal while maintaining the exterior, including the shiny paintwork, bikes and deck flowers.
+Luke is the Luciole matelot (French for deckhand) He assists Francisco in cruising the Nivernais Canal while maintaining the exterior, including the shiny paintwork, bikes and deck flowers.

 Andy joined us last season, assisting with tours and barge work.
 This year he is our full time Tour Guide and has been working hard this winter preparing for the new season.